arve0/master/thesis.md

 : Lasers {#tbl:lasers}

 The SP8 microscope has an inverted epi-setup, with four descanned detectors and four non descanned detectors.
 The descanned detectors use a prism along with adjustable mirrors so that specific wavelengths can be picked out in the signal, ranging from TODO.
-The descanned detectors was used with band pass filters of 525 $\Delta$ 50 nm and 445 $\Delta$ 20 nm.
-Two of the descanned detectors are detecting forward light through a collector instead of backward light through the objective.
+The descanned detectors was used with band pass filters of 525/50 nm and 445/20 nm.
+Two of the descanned detectors are behind the objective and two on opposite side of the objective behind a collector, which makes it possible to measure both backward and forward light.

 ## Automated scanning